gabor-trainer/rust-2025-may-05/labs/Lab 03 - Calculating LCM with Command-Line Arguments.md

 ---

-This custom Rust training was created by IQSOFT - EduTech/gabor for Ericsson – © 2025.
+*This custom Rust training was created by **IQSOFT - EduTech/gabor for Ericsson – © 2025.**
 All materials are exclusively for use by participants of the training.
-Sharing or using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech
+Sharing or using these materials outside of the training is not permitted without written permission from IQSOFT - EduTech.*